agilecrm/rest-api/README.md

 ###dev/api/tasks/fordue
 Method: GET

-	Retrive the list of tasks based on the given filters.
-The filters available or ‘type’, ‘owner’, ’pending’, ‘start_time’, ‘end_time’ and ‘page_size’.
+	- Retrives the list of tasks based on the given filters.
+The filters available are ‘type’, ‘owner’, ’pending’, ‘start_time’, ‘end_time’ and ‘page_size’.
 These should be sent as a query parameters in the URL.
-Filters start_time and end_time are the epoch time and these will filter on due date of the task.
+Filters 'start_time' and 'end_time' are the epoch time and these will filter by the due date of the task.

-	We can apply paging using the page_size and cursor query parameters.
+	Paging can be applied using the page_size and cursor query parameters.
 Count of the tasks will be in the first task and Cursor for the next page will be in the last task of the list.
-If there is no cursor means the it is the end of list.
+If there is no cursor, it means that it is the end of list.

 ###Using curl
 ```sh